Armbian

-Armbian is a software framework for building system images for single-board computers (SBCs).
+Armbian is a free and open-source software framework for building system images for single-board computers (SBCs) and other embedded devices.
 It is not a Linux distribution in its own right but builds upon Debian or Ubuntu, providing a minimal base system optimized for SBC hardware and maintaining its own kernels.
 The framework allows users and manufacturers to deploy ready-made images or create customized ones for specific hardware.